Familial Hypercholesterolemia (FH)

 Cascade testing

-• Once FH diagnosed with DNA result, offer cascade testing to 1st, 2nd, 3rd degree biological relatives of the index individual if possible.
+• Once FH is diagnosed with DNA result, offer cascade testing to 1st, 2nd, and 3rd degree biological relatives of the index individual if possible.

 • 1 affected parent → offer DNA testing ASAP